 If your dog is okay with you touching their face, you can use dog toothpaste (never people toothpaste!) and a suitable toothbrush.
 While it means a little bit of work, you

-can brush your dogs teeth to help keep them clean.
-If you’ve never done it before, only brush for a few seconds, and don't use any toothpaste.
-This will give the dog a chance to get used to this new routine, and over time they’ll be okay with the feel of the brush and the taste of any toothpaste.
+can brush your dog’s teeth to help keep them clean.
+If you’ve never done it before, only brush for a few seconds, and dont use any toothpaste.
+This will give the dog a chance to get used to this new routine.
+Over time they’ll be okay with the feel of the brush and the taste of any toothpaste.

 Before you attempt to clean your dogs teeth for the first time, make sure they are comfortable and relaxed.
 Have some treats on hand, so they can be rewarded for